Neuroimaging Fellowship

 Conferences

-Radiology resident teaching conferences are held twice daily throughout the year and include both didactic lectures and case-based presentations.
+Radiology resident teaching conferences are held daily throughout the year and include both didactic lectures and case-based presentations.
 Fellows are welcome to attend these conferences, as service duties allow.
-Fellows are also expected to present conferences in this forum twice during the fellowship year on neuroradiology topics.
+Fellows are also expected to present conferences in this forum to the radiology residency twice during the fellowship year on neuroradiology topics.

 Radiology Grand Rounds are held monthly with prestigious visiting and local professors, offering the opportunity to meet and learn from leading national authorities on a wide variety of topics.